Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/07/jquery-get-text-while-excluding-children.md

 }
 ```

-We have successfully obtained the right element in this example, but if the label is wrapping the form element in our example, instead of getting “Select a day” we end up getting “Select a day Monday Tuesday”, because `jQuery.text()` brings back the text from the selected element and all of its descendants.
+We have successfully obtained the right element in this example, but if the label is wrapping the form element in our example, instead of getting "Select a day" we end up getting "Select a day Monday Tuesday", because `jQuery.text()` brings back the text from the selected element and all of its descendants.

 So here is how you get the text from just the parent element while excluding all of the child element text.